apollographql/apollo/docs/source/resources/graphql-glossary.md

 <p>A technique for preventing unwanted attacks by maintaining a list of approved queries that are allowed in your application.
 Any query not present in the list that is run against the server will not be allowed.
 [Automatic Persisted Queries](../guides/performance.html#automatic-persisted-queries) is a feature of Apollo Server 2 that enables query whitelisting and persisted queries.</p>

 <h2 id="resolver">Resolver</h2>
 <p>A function that connects schema fields and types to various backends.
 Resolvers provide the instructions for turning a GraphQL operation into data.
 It can retrieve or write data from either an SQL, a No-SQL, graph database, a micro-service or a REST API.
-Resolvers can also return strings, ints, null, etc.</p>
+Resolvers can also return strings, ints, null, and other primitives.</p>

 ```js
 ...